A-Klaber/project_fin/README.md

 ### Week 2
 ![](./notes/QuickDBD_projrctFin.png)
 - Each member contributed to the selection of topic and searching for data
 - All members participated and helped each other in multiple roles.
-Although we all assist each other, our project long role assignments are as follows
+Although we all assist each other, our project long role assignments are as follows:
-        - Julia: Circle
+  * Julia: Circle
-        - Andrew: Square
+  * Andrew: Square
-        - Christianna: Triangle
+  * Christianna: Triangle
-        - Bethany: X
+  * Bethany: X
 - Communication is maintained on slack
 #### technology
 - Data cleaning and analysis will be done via Jupyter